About the Festival

 Your Pacific Northwest hub for independent animation!

-Sea Slug Animation Festival is a film festival in Seattle celebrating the ingenuity, creativity, and weirdness of independent animation for adults from around the world.
+Sea Slug Animation Festival is a film festival in Seattle celebrating the ingenuity, creativity, and weirdness of independent animation from around the world.

-Sea Slug showcases all animation forms and mediums, with a special emphasis on film.
-Sea Slug strives to empower animators and animation fans local to British Columbia, Washington, Oregon, and parts of NorCal to form personal and professional connections around animation, and to take pride in the talent right here in this neck of the woods.
+Sea Slug showcases all animation mediums, with a special emphasis on films.
+Sea Slug strives to empower animators and animation fans local to British Columbia, Washington, Oregon, and parts of Northern California to form personal and professional connections around animation, and to take pride in the talent right here in this neck of the woods.

 Mission

-Sea Slug is committed to building access, solidarity, sustainability, and community amongst animators and animation lovers around the Pacific Northwest.
+Sea Slug is committed to building access, community, solidarity, and sustainability amongst animators and animation lovers around the Pacific Northwest.

 • Creating DCPs for any accepted filmmakers who require them